Pieper M1893: Design and development

-The first prototypes were designed to use the 7.65 mm Mauser cartridge, however the production copies used the 8mm Pieper Carbine, it had a wooden stock and forend, a double-action system that can be manually cocked and a 9-round cylinder that can be balanced towards the rear. right side for recharging.
-The barrel has a 4-line rifling and the rear sight features a stepped base and a slider adjustable up to 900 meters.
+The first prototypes were designed to use the 7.65 mm Mauser cartridge, however the production copies used the 8mm Pieper cartridge, it had a wooden stock and forend, a double-action system that could be manually cocked, and a 9-round cylinder.
+The barrel had a 4-line rifling and the rear sight featured a stepped base with a slider adjustable up to 900 meters.

-The 8mm Pieper Carbine cartridge was designed in 1895 for the M1893, the 125-grain bullet was fully submerged in case neck and was produced by both the F.N. as by Remington United Metallic Cartridge Company.
+The weapon used a gas seal system similar to that of the Nagant Revolver, in which pulling the trigger cams the cylinder forward on a semi-conical base at the rear of the barrel, forming a gas seal between the cylinder and barrel.
+The 8mm Pieper cartridge, designed in 1895, featured a brass casing extending beyond the end of the bullet, which further improves the gas seal by inserting the tip of the cartridge slightly into the barrel.
+The cartridge was produced by the Union Metallic Cartridge Company as early as 1901, and until around 1921 by Remington UMC.